- University of Chicago (B.A. 2005)

 - Representation of municipal issuers, including governmental entities and hospital systems, in FINRA arbitrations alleging misrepresentations by underwriters in connection with Auction Rate Securities issuances.

-Some of Mr. Elrod’s relevant antitrust experience includes:
+Some of Mr. Elrod’s relevant antitrust and commodities experience includes:

 - Representation of the exchange-based class in In re LIBOR-Based Financial Instruments Antitrust Litigation, an antitrust case alleging that defendant banks colluded to misreport and manipulate LIBOR.
-This litigation has already resulted in a partial settlement of over $180 million.
+This litigation has resulted in partial settlements totaling approximately $187 million, which collectively represent the largest historical class-wide recovery for a “futures only” settlement class.

 - Special fiduciary representation for the exchange-based class in In re Foreign Exchange Benchmark Rates Antitrust Litigation for a putative class of participants who traded futures and options in the FX market.
 The case has already resulted in partial settlements of more than $2.3 billion.